qazwart/ivy.dir/README.txt

   errors.
 * CPD - Copy Paste Detector - Checks code for large amounts of copy and pasted code.
+* JaCoCo - Java Code Coverage.
+Like Emma or Cobertura, but this project is being kept up to date.
+Emma and Cobertura have not seen changes in a long while.

 It also includes the Ant Contrib tasks (http://ant-contrib.sourceforge.net).
 These extentions help make it